strongloop-community/express-example-error-handling/article.md

 Now all errors asynchronous and synchronous get propagated to the error middleware.
 Hurrah!

-Well almost.
-Promises are a decent asynchronous primitive but are still verbose.
-Despite the welcomed error propagation, we still have to check to make sure we are ending our promise chains with `.catch(next)`.
-Let's enhance using promise generators.
+Well, almost.
+Promises are a decent asynchronous primitive, but they are kinda verbose despite the welcomed error propagation.
+Let's fix this using promise generators.

 ## Cleaner code with generators

-If you are using [io.js][6] or Node `>=0.12`, we can improve on this workflow using native promise generators[^A].
-For this I'm going to pull a utility that makes promise generators called `Bluebird.coroutine`.
+If you use [io.js][6] or Node `>=0.12`, you can improve on this workflow using native [generators][14][^A].
+For this, let's use a helper to make promise generators called `Bluebird.coroutine`.

-> This example uses [bluebird][7] but promise generators exist in all the major promise libraries.
+> This example uses [bluebird][7], but promise generators exist in all the major promise libraries

-First we need to teach Express about promise generators by creating a little `wrap` function:
+First, let's make Express compatible with promise generators by creating a little `wrap` function:

 ```js
 var Promise = require('bluebird')